SneakerheadSean/NBA-Wiki/README.md

 ## Description

-An application that can be used to access NBA, NFL, and news information quickly.
+A web application that allows a user to find a players' team.

 ## API and Data Sample
 While looking through the data, I realized that this data source does not include pictures so below is another API that I used to display player images.